ayayrom/Satisfactory-Server-ARM-Docker/readme.md

    DOCKER WILL BYPASS UFW, so you will not need for any firewall rules.

 Once you finish step 3, congrats!
-The server is now ready to be used.
-You can start the server up by doing `sudo docker compose up -d`
+The server is now ready to be built.
+You can build the server up by doing `sudo docker compose up -d --build`.

 [FEX](https://github.com/FEX-Emu/FEX) hella goated, yall should check it out